Introducing The Selah Journal for Kids

 We all have stories that shape us - a lifetime of experiences and interpretations, assumptions and conclusions drawn.
 We form opinions and shape our world view based on how we interact with and interpret the world and people around us.
 We engage with the world everyday based on dozens of stories we’ve come to believe.
 Sometimes, though, it’s worth re-examining our stories, questioning them, and asking ourselves some honest questions.
 Why do I believe what I believe?
 What experiences taught me this?
 Does what I believe still serve me and help me?
 Does it serve and help others?
 Does it point to the glory of God?
 Is my story true?

 In my life, I have found myself in lots of untrue stories that don’t pass the re-examination - stories like, ”I’m not a good mom.”
 “I can’t get through this.”
 “I’m not smart enough or qualified enough for what I’m trying to do.”
 “I don’t have any friends.” and “I could do it better than her.”
 These stories come from a place of perfectionism and scarcity.
 When I look at them closely, they don’t serve or help me and they certainly don’t serve or help others.
 They do not point to the glory of God.
 They are not true.
 And they are not my stories anymore.
 But lately I have found myself examining another story.
 It’s the story I tell myself that doctors are good.
 That they have my best interest at heart.
 Right now I am seeing so many people doubt, defy, and even out right call doctors liars.
 So I decided to examine my own story to see if it still holds.
 Here is my story and these are my findings.
+This week's post is inspired by Driftwood Beach on Jekyll Island, GA,

 where washed up, stripped down, bare and broken trees are strewn across a long stretch of beach.
 It's a pile of brokenness that draws people from across the country to visit, play, climb, propose, get married, and take family photos.
 Without the brokenness, we wouldn't have the treasure of its strange and arresting beauty.
 Without the brokenness, the beach would be just another beach.
 The brokenness was the way to the beauty.
 I’m flying around the house barefoot, my unwashed hair still swept up in a 6am ponytail as I start the end of day sprint to the finish line - a laundry basket on my hip, taco meat sizzling on the stove, and a toddler under my feet.
 In passing, my eyes resignedly noticing the dog hair in the corner, the finger prints on the window, and the marker on the table.
 The big girls are in the playroom, and behind the closed door they’ve jumped into a new realm - a very real one - of princesses and villains and magic and mystery.
 I half hear the tragedy and adventure unfolding while I wipe and fold and stir and sweep away the day.